Samantha Kerr interview: Visions of home back in a Flash for sparkling Matildas forward

 Photo: Gary Howell

-In November 2009, Sam’s strike for Perth Glory in their 5-2 defeat at Sydney may have only been the opener in what would be a heavy defeat but it won the 16-year-old the W-League Goal of the Year award.
-There was a significant success for Sam to revel in as part of the national team when the Matildas lifted the 2010 AFC Women’s Asian Cup.
-Sam scored the first goal against North Korea in the final in Chengdu, China in a 1-1 draw before Australia triumphed 5-4 on penalties.
+Sam’s November 2009 strike for Perth Glory may have come in a 5-2 defeat at Sydney, but it won the 16-year-old the W-League Goal of the Year.
+There was team success to revel in when the Matildas lifted the 2010 AFC Women’s Asian Cup, with Sam scoring the first goal against North Korea in the final in Chengdu, China (a 1-1 draw before a 5-4 win on penalties).

-Besides her natural ability, something that shows up in Sam’s game is how it has ultimately helped her getting the opportunity to play at the highest level for her country and in the W-League at such a young age.
-The awareness she has when she runs at opponents down the wing is a big asset and although her stats back up the assertion that she is much more than just a decoy it can be so precious for her teammates when she alleviates the pressure on them by drawing in more than one opposing player.
+Having the opportunity to play at the highest level at such a young age appears to be reaping rewards.
+The awareness when running at opponents is a notable asset, and although her stats back up the assertion that she is much more than just a decoy, the pressure she alleviates from teammates by drawing in multiple opponents is invaluable.

 Photo: Gary Howell